lejara/DaGroupHardcore/README.md

 ### When lives or days are out...

-The world will end and all players will be kicked, server will lockout any players that try to join the server
+All players will be kicked, server will lockout any players that try to join the server

 There is a world end event that casuse tnt, lava and mobs to spawn to each player at a interval.
 Then drops all players to the abyss